Quarterly Financial Report - For the quarter ended September 30, 2014

 The internal changes to the RCMP's human resource management process will include; restructuring the discipline system, streamlining the grievance process, modernizing human resource management authorities and systems, and reducing the number of categories of employees from three to two (Regular Members and Public Servants).

-There has been no significant change in relation to personnel in the second quarter of 2013-14.
+There has been no significant change in relation to programs in the second quarter of 2014-15.

 Alain Duplantie, MBA, CPA, CGA